 - In addition to being constructed of superior, durable materials, this smoker is available in 6 colors and can fit into most decors.

-- Accessories include a diffuser and a rib hanging kit, allowing you to customize your cooking experience.
+- Accessories include a diffuser, an oversized charcoal basket, and rib hanging rods, allowing you to customize your cooking experience.

 - The cooking grates can be placed on any of the 3 levels, allowing you to cook larger foods.
 Add additional grates and you can cook on all the 3 levels!